-Although the Developer is not an obligated person under Rule 15c2-12, the Developer has agreed, for the benefit of the owners of the 2024 Bonds to enter into a Continuing Disclosure Certificate covenanting to provide certain information regarding the development of its property and notice of certain material events as they occur.
+Although the Developer is not an obligated person under Rule 15c2-12, the Developer has agreed, for the benefit of the owners of the 2025 Bonds to enter into a Continuing Disclosure Certificate covenanting to provide certain information regarding the development of its property and notice of certain material events as they occur.

-The Developer has advised that it has not failed in any material respect to comply with any previous undertaking by it to provide periodic continuing disclosure reports or notices of listed events with respect to community facilities districts or assessment districts in northern California within the past five years.
-However, in connection with a continuing disclosure obligation entered into with respect to the \$14,735,000 Improvement Area No. 1 of the City of Dixon Community Facilities District No. 2019-1 (Homestead) Special Tax Bonds, Series 2020, the Developer was late in filing its first periodic report due June 15, 2021.
+In connection with a continuing disclosure obligation entered into with respect to the \$14,735,000 Improvement Area No. 1 of the City of Dixon Community Facilities District No. 2019-1 (Homestead) Special Tax Bonds, Series 2020, the Developer was late in filing its first periodic report due June 15, 2021.
 The oversight was discovered in August 2021, and the Developer promptly filed a curative report on August 23, 2021 or approximately two months after the due date.
 Additionally, in connection with the phased acquisition of lots from the master developer of property within the City of Roseville Creekview Community Facilities District No. 1 (Public Facilities) Improvement Area No. 1 ("Roseville CFD No. 1, IA No. 1"), the Developer executed a Continuing Disclosure Certificate (Assumption by Builder), dated August 13, 2021 (the "CDC Assumption"), with respect to the acquisition of Villages C-11 (34 projected units), C-12 (95 projected units), C-14 (20 projected units), and C-15 (20 projected units).
 The CDC Assumption relates to the issuance of \$10,905,000 City of Roseville Creekview Community Facilities District No. 1 (Public Facilities) Improvement Area No. 1 Special Tax Bonds Series 2020, and requires the filing of periodic reports by May 1 and November 1 of each year with respect to the property referenced, commencing November 1, 2021.
 The Developer was late in filing its first periodic report due November 1, 2021.
 The oversight was discovered in late April 2022, and the Developer promptly filed a curative report on April 28, 2022 or approximately six months after the due date.
 Identification of the above-described events does not constitute a representation by the Developer that such events were material.

-The Developer has represented that, other than described above, it has not failed to comply in any material respect with any previous undertaking by it to provide periodic continuing disclosure reports or notices of listed events with respect to community facilities districts or assessment districts.
+The Developer has represented that, other than described above, it has not failed to comply in any material respect with any previous undertaking by it to provide periodic continuing disclosure reports or notices of listed events with respect to community facilities districts or assessment districts in California within the past five years.

-The obligations of the Developer under its Continuing Disclosure Certificate will terminate upon the earliest to occur of: (i) the legal defeasance, prior redemption or payment in full of all of the 2024 Bonds; and (ii) the date on which the Developer has conveyed 257 homes within the District to individual homeowners.
+The obligations of the Developer under its Continuing Disclosure Certificate will terminate upon the earliest to occur of: (i) the legal defeasance, prior redemption or payment in full of all of the 2025 Bonds; and (ii) the date on which the Developer has conveyed 190 homes within the District to individual homeowners.
 See Appendix F - "Form of Continuing Disclosure Certificate of the Developer" for a complete copy of the Continuing Disclosure Certificate.